For Polycystic Ovary Syndrome (PCOS) cysters, the menstrual cycle can be fraught with unpredictability and stress.

 Speak to your doctor about hormonal birth control

-Hormonal birth control can be an effective way to regulate your periods and potentially reduce small follicles remaining in your ovaries.
+Hormonal birth control pills or an IUD can be an effective way to regulate your periods and potentially reduce small follicles remaining in your ovaries.
 Talk to your doctor to find out if this option is right for you.
 Just make sure to keep an open mind and remember that everyone’s body is different.

 Manage stress

 Ah, stress, our arch-nemesis.
 Not only does it wreak havoc on our emotions, but it can also mess with our menstrual cycles.
-When it comes to PCOS, stress can lead to those pesky irregular periods, leaving us scratching our heads and wondering when (or if!) our next visit from Aunt Flo will be.
+When it comes to PCOS, stress doesn’t just cause high blood pressure.
+It can lead to those pesky irregular periods, leaving us scratching our heads and wondering when (or if!) our next visit from Aunt Flo will be.

 Try incorporating stress management techniques like yoga, meditation, or even just taking some time to unwind and do something you love.
 Your menstrual cycle will thank you for it!